 *N/A indicates that we do not currently have speed test data for this location

-The drops usually don’t become significant until servers are 8,000+km away.
-For example, I’ve seen the Singapore server reduce our tester’s speed by 66.6%.
-Such a drop can make even regular browsing problematic.
+Observing the results over several weeks, I noticed varying performance across servers, with some distant ones reducing our base speed significantly.
+Such a drop can make even basic browsing frustrating, depending on your initial connection speed.
 Unfortunately, it was difficult to link the slowdown to potential overcrowding since the VPN doesn't display latency or how busy its servers are.

 In the past, this VPN’s poor speeds were one of its main drawbacks.
 However, TunnelBear has made some significant improvements in this area.
 It’s one of the fastest VPNs we’ve tested on nearby servers.
 While its long-distance speeds aren’t bad on most servers, I could easily see it becoming one of the fastest VPNs.